Austin City Limits: Sets

-For the first 36 seasons Austin City Limits was taped in Studio 6A with sets designed by Augie Kymmel and Robert Sertner.
-The sets included one which resembled a dark room, another featuring red and blue lights, a third with horse fences, as well as the most iconic set with the Austin skyline backdrop.
+For the first 36 seasons, Austin City Limits was taped in Studio 6A, with sets designed by Augie Kymmel and Robert Sertner.
+The sets included one resembling a dark room, another featuring red and blue lights, a third with horse fences, as well as the most iconic set with the Austin skyline backdrop.
 The show moved to the Moody Theater in season 37 (2011–12).

 Theme song

 In season 1, a soundcheck was run by producer Paul Bosner.
 From 1977 to 2004 (seasons 2–29), Austin City Limits used Gary P. Nunn's "London Homesick Blues" as the show's theme song.
 From 1982 to 1998 (seasons 7–23), the opening theme music was performed by John Mills.
 From 2000 to 2004 (seasons 25–29), the opening theme music was arranged by Tequila Mockingbird.
 From 2004 to 2007 (seasons 30–32), the opening theme music was composed by Austin musician Charlie Sexton.
 From 2011 to 2014 (seasons 37–39), the opening theme music was "An Introduction", written and performed by Explosions in the Sky.
 The opening sequence was created by Jonathan Jackson.
 For season 40, "Travis County Line" by Austin native Gary Clark Jr. became the theme.
 In season 41, a new theme music was introduced.
 For seasons 43–44, "History of Women" by The Black Angels became the theme.
 For season 45, the opening theme music was "Hot Thoughts" by Spoon.
 For season 46, the opening theme music was "Colors" by Black Pumas.